 Victor Settle always liked working with his hands, and decided to use his GI Bill benefits to attend watchmaking school.
 He took over an existing Bloomington jewelry business in 1958 after a ten-year stint with a jeweler in Columbus, Indiana.
-He was known for his honesty, and believing in quality over quantity, all while exuding his friendly, low-key attitude.
-Sadly, we lost Victor in 2006 after his long career in the jewelry industry.
+He was known for his honesty and believing in quality over quantity, all while exuding a friendly, low-key attitude.
+Sadly, we lost Victor in 2006 after his very long career in the jewelry industry.

 Over the years, Victor was joined by wife Marie, and each of their kids as they “came of age.”
-Two of them still are active in the business- Joanna and Barbara, who, along with Barbara’s husband Rob, are now co-owners of the business.
+One of them is still active in the business- Barbara, who along with her husband Rob now own the business.

-Victor and family finally outgrew the original location on South Walnut Street, so at the 50-year mark the business moved a few blocks away to its present location on South College Avenue, adding much needed elbow room, a more inviting showroom and reserved parking.
+The original location on South Walnut Street expanded until it could no more, so at the 50-year mark the business moved a few blocks away to its present location on South College Avenue; still downtown, but with much needed elbow room, a more inviting showroom and reserved parking.

 Much of the business is the same as it has always been.
-The array of services offered brings in many who return when a special occasion calls for celebrating with a piece of jewelry.
+The array of services brings in many who return when a special occasion calls for celebrating with a gift of fine jewelry.

-And much has changed.
-A large percentage of our jewelry selection is far from mainstream, and we have the capability to create custom jewelry using a state-of-the-art computer program.
-We also travel to Antwerp, Belgium, to source many of our diamonds direct from the cutters.
-The same trip takes us to Idar-Oberstein, Germany for unusual and specialty-cut colored gemstones.
+And much of the business has changed.
+A large percentage of the jewelry selection is far from mainstream, and custom jewelry is created using a state-of-the-art computer program.
+Travel to Antwerp, Belgium to source diamonds direct from the cutters, and to Idar-Oberstein, Germany for unusual and specialty-cut colored gemstones, adds to the offerings.

-So, whether it is that once-in-a lifetime large diamond purchase or simply the need for a watch battery replacement, our regulars know we will be here for them.
-We are Bloomington’s Hometown Jeweler.
+Whether it is that once-in-a lifetime large diamond purchase or simply the need for a watch battery replacement, the friendly and knowledgable staff at Victor Settle Jewelry is here for you!